canonical/wordpress-k8s-operator/README.md

 A [Juju](https://juju.is/) [charm](https://juju.is/docs/olm/charmed-operators) deploying and managing WordPress on Kubernetes.
 [WordPress](https://wordpress.com) is the world's most popular website builder, and it's free and open-source.

-This charm simplifies initial deployment and "day N" operations of WordPress on Kubernetes, including scaling the number of instances, integration with SSO, access to OpenStack Swift object storage for redundant file storage and more.
+This charm simplifies the deployment and operations of WordPress on Kubernetes, including scaling the number of instances, integration with SSO, access to OpenStack Swift object storage for redundant file storage and more.
 It allows for deployment on many different Kubernetes platforms,